tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.convert_to_tensor.md

 *  <b>`name`</b>: Optional name to use if a new `Tensor` is created.
 *  <b>`as_ref`</b>: True if we want the result as a ref tensor.
 Only used if a new `Tensor` is created.
+*  <b>`preferred_dtype`</b>: Optional element type for the returned tensor, used when dtype is None.
+In some cases, a caller may not have a dtype in mind when converting to a tensor, so preferred_dtype can be used as a soft preference.
+If the conversion to `preferred_dtype` is not possible, this argument has no effect.

 ##### Returns: